Rossman360/journal/journal.md

 I went downstairs, made a cup of coffee, drank it with Erica, made a second, came upstairs and wrote in my journal.

+I took a bath, got dressed, walked to Ingles, bought ramen, pineapple, cubed ham and cuties, walked home, sat on the couch a while, made lunch and wrote in my journal again.